 To aisle and aisles that look like this:

+Update note: Golden D’Or has closed.
 On our way out, we always stop at Golden D’Or fabrics, which is on Harry Hines.
-This is a more typical fabric store with prices more like you’d see in a big box store, though there is also much, much more selection.
+This is a more typical fabric store with prices more like you’d see in a big box store.
+However there is also much, much more selection.
 But the hidden gem of inexpensive fabric in this store is the clearance room in the back corner.
 Everything in here is 50% off, and I’ve found everything from knits to athletic mesh to designer quilting cotton.
-Just remember that you have to get everything from this room cut, wrapped and priced before you can go back out into the rest of the store to shop.
+Everything from this room needs to be cut, wrapped and priced.
+Then you can go back out into the rest of the store to shop.